 - Communications: When you live overseas, then you will surely miss your home, friends, and family.
 So to stay in touch with friends and family back home, communications may add some more expenses to cost of living:

 - Internet: The average internet cost is likely to be around 45 USD to 50 USD per month.
-It might get higher if you choose different packages with unlimited access or TV channels added to it.
+It might get higher if you choose different packages with unlimited access or TV channels added on it.

 - Phone: This is certainly a more expensive way to communicate now internationally as it might cost high for phone calls.
 However, the cost can be minimized if you choose data packs for the internet to use on mobile phones which may cost around 50 USD a month to 100 USD a month.
 And other normal tariffs may apply for calling your friends in the United States.